 I wish I could say that it was great, but at the beginning, communication was very limited from them.
 Especially as my roommate was the first on the program to contract the virus.

-Mountbatten did split the apartments into four, instead of five, giving a little extra room and making two rooms single, instead of one.
+The Mountbatten Program did split the apartments into four, instead of five, giving a little extra room and making two rooms single, instead of one.
 They installed new TVs in every flat since we’d be spending more time at home.
 The flats that chose to stay together as a five were given an extra sofa to space out a little more, and they would sometimes give us some dollars to spend on food and drinks for the flat.

 OUTSIDE THE OFFICE